RLOpenCatalyst/catdocs/Catalyst/source/configmanagement.rst

 Jenkins is CI/CD tool which can be used for build and deployment automation.
 You can configure the Jenkins setup with RLCatalyst.To configure the Jenkins setup follow the steps below:

  * From the main menu click on Settings
- * Once you click on Settings, from the side menu click on DevOps Setup
+ * Once you click on Settings, from the side menu click on DevOps Roles
  * Click on Jenkins
  * Click on New button provided
  * Select the Organization to which the Jenkins server will be attached to